kiwi0fruit/pandoctools/README.md

 ## Update instructions

 * 0.4.21: Switch to bash profiles as batch profiles are no longer supported (and install bash if needed),
 * 1.1.4: `results=pandoc` was a misunderstanding.
-The right way to output Markdown is to use `from IPython.display import Markdown; Markdown('hello')`.
+The right way to output Markdown is to use
+  `from IPython.display import Markdown; Markdown('hello')`.
 * 1.1.6: Now import matplotlib and feather helpers from separate modules: [`matplotlibhelper`](https://github.com/kiwi0fruit/matplotlibhelper), [`featherhelper`](https://github.com/kiwi0fruit/featherhelper),
-* 1.1.8: Update `Args-Main.sh` if you have a custom one, uninstall pandoctools before updating,
+* 1.1.8: Update `Args-Main.sh` if you have a custom one.
+Uninstall pandoctools before updating,

 # Contents